OBOAcademy/obook/docs/howto/merge-terms.md

 ## Merge using owltools

+To use owltools will need to have Docker installed and running (see instructions [here](../howto/setup-docker.md)).

 This is the workflow that is used in [Mondo](https://mondo.readthedocs.io/en/latest/editors-guide/merging-and-obsoleting/).

 1. Create a branch and name it issue-### (for example issue-2864)